thorian93/ansible-role-common/README.md

 ## Known issues

 - Fedora 30: The dropping support for Python 2 in Fedora causes problems for Ansible.
 This can be fixed by setting the `ansible_python_interpreter` variable to the appropriate Python 3 binary.
-- **openSUSE Leap 15 and 42**: A missing dependency does not allow installation of a dependent tool.
+- **opensuse 15.2 and 42.2**: A missing dependency does not allow installation of a dependent tool.
 A workaround is in place but does not work properly.

 ## Requirements